zincio/apidocs/source/includes/_object_reference.md

 Attribute | Type | Description
 --------- | ---- | -----------
-order_placed | String | The webhook URL to send data to when an order is placed order_failed | String | The webhook URL to send data to when an order fails tracking_obtained | String | The webhook URL to send data to when tracking for an order is retrieved status_updated | String | The webhook URL to send data to when the status of a request is updated
+request_succeeded | String | The webhook URL to send data to when a request succeeds request_failed | String | The webhook URL to send data to when a request fails tracking_obtained | String | The webhook URL to send data to when tracking for an order is retrieved status_updated | String | The webhook URL to send data to when the status of a request is updated